heshengtao/comfyui_LLM_party/how_to_use_nodes.md

 ## interpreter node
 1. It allows the large model to generate Python code, execute it automatically, and obtain the execution results of the code.
 2. Currently, it only supports Python code.

+## omnipotent Interpreter Node
+1. Enables the large model to execute any task.
+The large model operates within a virtual environment, downloading necessary third-party libraries and executing generated code.
+2. Use this tool with caution, as the large model gains the ability to control your computer for any task!

 ## load_file from comfyui_LLM_party/file Node
 1. The file path for reading files is in `comfyui_LLM_party/file`.
 You can place the file you want to read in this directory and fill in the filename in this node.